Terms and conditions of BMD's AI services

 1.1.
 BMD Fox

 BMD Fox is a chatbot that allows our customers to ask questions concerning the functionality and use of the BMD applications.
 The responses are based on the Help system of our software.
-BMD Fox uses large language models which may occasionally produce inaccurate or distorted results.
+BMD Fox uses large language models which may produce inaccurate or distorted results.
 Since this is a technical limitation of these models, BMD cannot entirely prevent it.
-Please make sure to check each BMD Fox result for accuracy and relevance to the specific context.
+Please make sure to check each BMD Fox response for accuracy and relevance to the specific context.
 BMD is not liable for any inaccuracies, omissions or outdated information provided by the chatbot.
 For legally binding advice on using our software, please contact the BMD support team.

 What you can use BMD Fox for: